Jaime Jaramillo Arango: Education

 Jaramillo Arango studied in the St. Thomas Aquinas School in Manizales, and in the St. Bartholomew Major College in Bogotá.
 He studied medicine in the National University of Colombia, and surgery in Paris, London, and Rochester, United States.

 Career

 Pioneer of modern medicine

 He returned to Colombia, and became the Director of the Hospital San Juan de Dios from 1920 to 1923, and from 1927 to 1931.
 He was the president and member of the board of directors of the institution in several occasions.

 Due to his extensive studies and professional experience, he became a pioneer of the Colombian modern medicine, and the most eminent Colombian surgeon of his time.
-He was the primary doctor of three presidents of Colombia: Enrique Olaya, Alfonso López and Eduardo Santos: and many personalities.
+He was the primary doctor of three presidents of Colombia: Enrique Olaya Herrera, Alfonso López Pumarejo, and Eduardo Santos: and many personalities.

 Professor, Rector and Minister

-In the 1930s, he began his career in education: from 1933 to 1934, he was a professor and dean of medicine of the National University of Colombia; and, in 1934, president Enrique Olaya Herrera appointed him as Minister of National Education.
+In the 1930s, he began his career in education: from 1933 to 1934, he was a professor and dean of medicine of the National University of Colombia; and, in 1934, president Enrique Olaya Herrera appointed him in 1934 as Minister of National Education.
 Rector of the National University of Colombia from 1949 to 1950.